Ratnamveera/Insurance-Analysis-Project/README.md

-# Insurance-Analysis-Project
+# Bank Insurance Analysis Project
 Insurance is a contract, represented by a policy, in which a policyholder receives financial protection or reimbursement against losses from an insurance company.
-This Analysis provides key insights into the performance of insurance-related activities, particularly in cross-sell, renewals, and new policies.
+This Analysis provides key insights into the performance of insurance-related activities, particularly in cross-selling, renewals, and new policies.
 It highlights performance metrics for account executives and tracks revenue opportunities.
 The insurance branch has strong performance in renewals, exceeding its target significantly.
 However, the new business generation is struggling and needs improvement.
 Cross-sell performance is moderate, with room to increase invoiced achievement.
-Account executives like Gilbert and Abhinav are leading in performance, indicating strong engagement efforts.
+Account executives like Gilbert and Abhinav perform well, indicating strong engagement efforts.

 # Branch Dashboard KPI:
-The branch dashboard to discuss New and renewal business numbers with each branch.
+The branch dashboard is used to discuss New and renewal business numbers with each branch.
 This dashboard will be discussed between the Corporate team and Individual branch heads.
 # Individual performance within the branch:
-Target FY from Individual target sheet (New, Cross sell and Renewal) Fields to be referred (Column C, E, F and G) Placed Achievement form Brokerage + Fees sheet (New, cross-sell, and Renewal) (Brokerage sheet: columns G, J, M, K, and L) (Fees Sheet: columns B, D, E, F, and G)
+Target FY from Individual target sheet (New, Cross sell, and Renewal) Fields to be referred (Column C, E, F, and G) Placed Achievement form Brokerage + Fees sheet (New, cross-sell, and Renewal) (Brokerage sheet: columns G, J, M, K, and L) (Fees Sheet: columns B, D, E, F, and G)
 Invoiced Achievement from Invoice sheet (New, Cross-sell sell and Renewal) Columns (B, F, G, J) Percentage of Achievement for Placed and Invoice – (Achieved/budget)